joe-herman/cap-coding-challenge/NOTES.md

 Basic container orchestration **lays groundwork for sidecar services** (networking [Zero Trust, load balancing], metrics, logging, auth, etc.) and scaling.
 Admittedly, for a basic app, this may be a wholly unnecessary performance and maintenance drain.

 Tests will **integration test** the app's behavior because I don't feel like mocking/stubbing out contract tests right now.

+I will use GitHub Actions to help with CI and to give static builds that are easily referenced later.

 Documentation should cover at least the following aspects:
 * **Developer documentation** (like this!) should clearly indicate _why_ the code does what it does.